Covid vaccines: How fast is progress around the world?

 - Published

-More than 300 million doses of the coronavirus vaccines have been administered, in more than 100 countries worldwide.
+More than 4.8 billion doses of coronavirus vaccines have been administered, in over 190 countries worldwide.

 However, there are vast differences in the pace of progress in different parts of the world.

-Some countries have secured and delivered doses to a large proportion of their population - but many more are still waiting for their first shipments to arrive.
+Some countries have secured and delivered doses to a large proportion of their population - but others are some way behind.

 Global vaccine rollout